ignacia-rivera/access_regimes_stewardship_ssf/README.md

 ## This repository

-This repository contains all the necessary material (i.e. data and code) to reproduce the manuscript "Exploring the role of access regimes over internalized  stewardship behaviors of small-scale fishers".
+This repository contains all the necessary material (i.e. data and code) to reproduce the results in the manuscript "Exploring the role of access regimes over internalized  stewardship behaviors of small-scale fishers".

 Here follows an overview of the folders in this repository:

-**1. Data**: stores the raw database called "DB_fishers.csv", which is the output from our experiment.
-In addition, it stores the intermediate databases generated for data analysis.
+**1. Data**: stores the raw database called "DB_fishers?experiment", which is the output from our experiment.
+The database is stored in two formats, .csv and .dta which are used to create our figures in R and our analyses in Stata, respectively.

-**2. Scripts**: contains two .Rmd documents.
-One runs the code to generate the final manuscript, called "access_regimes_stewardship_code..Rmd" and the other one contains the code to generate the supporting information for the manuscript, called "si_access_regimes_stewardship_code.Rmd"

-**3. PDFs**: contains the .pdf documents for the manuscript and the supporting information.
+**2. Scripts**: contains a .Rmd document to be run in R which reproduces the two figures in our manuscript.
+It also contains a .do file to be run in Stata which reproduces our analyses.

-**4. Figures_and_Tables**: stores the figures and tables both in the manuscript and the supporting information.
+**4. Figures_and_Tables**: stores the figures and tables both in our manuscript.